ro2nie/solar-challenge/README.md

 Once the above node.js packages have been installed globally, you need to install all project dependencies by executing the `yarn` command.

 ## Running in Development mode.

+With the `serverless-offline` and `serverless-s3-local` plugins, this application can run locally.
+When first running it, the serverless-s3-local plugin will create a new bucket called `solar-store` under the `buckets` directory.

 The project runs using a local serverless installation which provides local AWS services such as S3.
 The configuration for this is found in the `serverless.yml` file.